 - Internal fetal monitoring during labor

-- A past pregnancy with an infant who developed group B strep
+- A past pregnancy with a baby who had group B strep

 - African-American or Hispanic ethnicity

-Newborn babies with group B strep usually get symptoms in the first 24 hours after birth.
-These symptoms may include:
+Newborn babies with group B strep usually have signs in the first 24 hours after birth.

-- Baby is fussy, very sleepy, and has breathing problems (signs of sepsis)
+- Being fussy, very sleepy, and having breathing problems (signs of sepsis)

-- Baby breathes fast and makes grunting noises (signs of pneumonia)
+- Breathing fast and making grunting noises (signs of pneumonia)

-- Baby has breathing problems and periods of not breathing (signs of meningitis)
+- Having breathing problems and periods of not breathing (signs of meningitis)

-Babies who get group B strep a week or so after birth may have these symptoms:
+Babies who get group B strep a week or so after birth may have signs such as: